 Three large providers that are widely used in the social sciences are Dynata (formerly Research Now and Survey Sampling International), Lucid, and YouGov.
 While some providers (such as YouGov) aim to match higher-dimensional cells of the population (such as age X gender), others (such as Lucid) approximate marginal distributions of basic demographics in the population.
 Furthermore, they allow for the use of obfuscated follow-up studies.
 The main disadvantage of these panels is that inferences may be less externally valid and there is a concern that respondents who self-select into online panels are very different from the broader population.
-However, using German data, Grewenig et al. (2018) show that the online and offline populations hardly differ in terms of survey responses in the context of political views and opinions, once one controls for the survey method and observable respondent characteristics.
+However, using German data, Grewenig et al. (2018) show that the online and the offline population hardly differ in terms of survey responses in the context of political views and opinions, once the survey method and observable respondent characteristics are controlled for.

-Coppock and McClellan (2019) find that samples from Lucid score similarly to respondents in the American National Election Study (ANES) on the Big Five personality inventory, show similar levels of political knowledge, and recover framing effects similar to the ones observed in a probability-based sample (the General Social Survey).
-Haaland and Roth (2023) find similar experimental results using a sample from a representative online panel provider and a probability-based sample.
+Coppock and McClellan (2019) find that samples from Lucid score similarly to respondents in the American National Election Study (ANES) on the Big-5 personality inventory, show similar levels of political knowledge, and recover framing effects similar to the ones observed in a probability-based sample (the General Social Survey).
+Haaland and Roth (2021) find similar experimental results using a sample from a representative online panel provider and a probability-based sample.
 Other comparable providers are Respondi, Prolific, and the Qualtrics panel.

-Amazon Mechanical Turk.-The third type of available online sample is online labor markets, such as Amazon Mechanical Turk (MTurk), which are widely used in the social sciences and economics (Kuziemko et al. 2015).
+Amazon Mechanical Turk The third type of available online sample are online labor markets, such as Amazon Mechanical Turk (MTurk), which are widely used in the social sciences and economics (Kuziemko et al., 2015).
 Coppock (2018) conducts 15 replication experiments and finds a very high degree of replicability of survey experiments in the field of political science with MTurk as compared to nationally representative samples.
-Horton, Rand, and Zeckhauser (2011) replicate several well-known lab experiments using MTurk, concluding that online experiments on MTurk are just as valid as traditional physical lab experiments.
-However, recent studies suggest that data quality on MTurk has been declining over time, partly through the proliferation of bots (automated computer programs) and nonserious respondents, which threatens the data quality on the platform if sensible screening procedures are not implemented (Ahler, Roush, and Sood, 2021; Chmielewski and Kucker, 2020).
+Horton et al. (2011) replicate several well-known lab experiments using MTurk, concluding that online experiments on MTurk are just as valid as traditional physical lab experiments.
+However, recent studies suggest that data quality on MTurk has been declining over time, partly through the proliferation of bots (automated computer programs) and nonserious respondents, which threatens the data quality on the platform if sensible screening procedures are not implemented (Ahler et al., 2019; Chmielewski and Kucker, 2020).
 To maximize data quality on MTurk, one should only allow workers that have completed a large number of previous tasks with a high completion rate.
-Furthermore, in the actual survey, one should include fraud detection tools such as a CAPTCHA to rule out bots at the beginning of the survey.
+Furthermore, in the actual survey, one should include fraud detection tools to rule out bots, such as a CAPTCHA, at the beginning of the survey.
 While MTurk is less representative than most other survey platforms, the platform has some important advantages.
 First, data collection speed is typically very fast and it offers researchers maximum flexibility in terms of research design.
-Second, since users sign up for MTurk with their own credit cards, it is also possible to incentivize respondents with real money (respondents from more representative panel platforms are typically paid in panel currencies that can be converted into gift vouchers).
-Third, it is possible to conduct follow-up studies with low attrition rates (Grigorieff, Roth, and Ubfal, 2020).
+Second, since users sign up for MTurk with their own credit card, it is also possible to incentivize respondents with real money (respondents from more representative panel platforms are typically paid in panel currencies that can be converted into gift vouchers).
+Third, it is possible to conduct follow-up studies with low attrition rates (Grigorieff et al., 2020).

-7.2 Measuring Attention in Online Surveys
+7.2 Measuring attention in online surveys

-Screeners.-One concern in online surveys is that respondents are inattentive and speed through the surveys (Krosnick 1991).
+Screeners One concern in online surveys is that respondents are inattentive and speed through the surveys (Krosnick, 1991).
 We recommend using multiple attention checks in online surveys.
-Recent research suggests that the inclusion of attention checks does not influence estimated treatment effects, but it allows researchers to study how measured attention affects behavior (Kane and Barabas 2019; Berinsky,
+Recent research suggests that the inclusion of attention checks does not affect estimated treatment effects, but it allows researchers to study how measured attention affects behavior (Berinsky et al., 2014; Kane and Barabas, 2019).

-Margolis, and Sances 2014).
 One example of an attention screener is the following: